unuigbee/simple-form/README.md

 # simple-form

 A multi-step form application using React with Codeigniter as the backend implementation.
-Of course you can use any backend technology
+Of course you can use any backend technology.

 ## Installation
 1. Clone the repository to your server web space